 How to Download and install

 In Ubuntu-based Linux systems, you can install Evolution from the below commands from the terminal.
 Or from Software.
-Run the below commands from terminal to install Evolution in Ubuntu-based systems:
+Run the below commands from the terminal to install Evolution in Ubuntu-based systems:

 sudo apt install evolution evolution-ews